All Episodes

 I am so happy and so delighted that we finally have somebody.

-Uh Donald Trump, President Donald Trump, as far as I'm concerned, um, he is like a Ross Perot on steroids, and I love it.
+Donald Trump, President Donald Trump, as far as I'm concerned, he is like Ross Perot on steroids, and I love it.

-He was he was uh he was a force of nature too, just like just like what we had to do.
+He was a force of nature, too, just like Disney.

-Wasn't that it wasn't that Mr. Perot didn't actually want to win.
+Wasn't that Mr. Perot didn't actually want to win.

-When it when it looked like he was going the way he poop, he pulled out of there.
+When it looked like he was going to, he pulled out of there.

-I I I switched from I was Democrat because my parents told me I was Democrat.
+I switched from, I was a Democrat because my parents told me I was a Democrat, and I was duped.

 And what the crazy thing is, living in Florida, being independent, I can't vote in the primary.

-Yeah, well, that doesn't work, so you had to switch parties exactly.
+Yeah, well, that doesn't work, so you have to switch parties exactly.

-Okay, look, Mike, before you get out of here, it's uh every caller today and for the past three or four days, brand new iPhone 7 or iPhone 7 Plus.
+Okay, look, Mike, before we get out of here, it's every caller today, and for the past three or four days, brand new iPhone 7 or iPhone 7 Plus.

 Yes, please.